|

 That’s how the two processes lock together:

-1. Configuration management keeps the CMDB current, one source of truth for every CI and its relationships.
+• Configuration management keeps the CMDB current — one source of truth for every CI and its relationships.

-4. If a change causes problems, the CMDB’s history helps incident management teams trace what went wrong and when.
+• When a change causes problems, the CMDB’s history gives incident management teams a trail to trace what changed and when.

 How Virima supports IT change and configuration management